 A significant portion of the City's General Fund expenditures for salaries, wages and benefits are related to contributions to a defined benefit pension plan known as LAGERS (\$13,630,050 in the fiscal year ending June 30, 2020) and to "Other Post-Employment Benefits" or "OPEB" (\$7,047,000 in the fiscal year ending June 30, 2020).
 Audited numbers for Fiscal Year 2020 are contained in Appendix B. In addition, Appendix B presents multi-year trend information as of June 30, 2020, showing whether the actuarial value of defined benefit pension plans assets is increasing or decreasing over time relative to the actuarial accrued liability and also includes information concerning the historical trends of OPEB.
 Both the contribution to LAGERS and the projected OPEB costs are based upon actuarial reports that include certain key assumptions.
-The most recent actuarial report received by the City relating to the City relating to the projected OPEB liability is attached hereto as Appendix I. Prospective investors should evaluate whether the assumptions used in such reports are reasonable and the future impact such costs could have on the General Fund.
+The most recent actuarial report received by the City relating to the City's contribution to LAGERS is attached hereto as Appendix H. The most recent actuarial report received by the City relating to the projected OPEB liability is attached hereto as Appendix I. Prospective investors should evaluate whether the assumptions used in such reports are reasonable and the future impact such costs could have on the General Fund.

-Pledged Revenues, Other Project Revenues and Dedicated Appropriation Sources.
-The City expects that the Pledged Revenues, the Other Project Revenues and the Dedicated Appropriation Sources, collectively, will be insufficient to pay debt service on the Outstanding Project Bonds.
+Pledged Revenues, Bass Pro Lease Payments and Dedicated Appropriation Sources.
+The City expects that the Pledged Revenues, the Bass Pro Lease Payments and the Dedicated Appropriation Sources, collectively, will be insufficient to pay debt service on the Outstanding Project Bonds.
 Such insufficiencies and any reduction in the Non-Dedicated Appropriation Sources anticipated to be available to the City may impact the City's decision of whether to continue to support the payment of debt service on the Outstanding Project Bonds, including the Bonds, by appropriating revenues from its General Fund and other legally available funds.

 Appropriation Risk with Respect to Pledged Revenues and Other Appropriation Sources.
 The pledge of the PILOTS to the Bonds is not subject to annual appropriation by any governmental entity.
-All other Pledged Revenues and Other Appropriation Sources, however, must be annually appropriated by the City or another governmental entity prior to application to debt service on the Bonds.
+All other Pledged Revenues and Other Appropriation Sources, however, must be annually appropriated by the City or another governmental entity prior to their use to make Loan Payments for application to debt service on the Bonds.
 State TIF Revenues are subject to annual appropriation by the Missouri General Assembly prior to payment to the City.
 TDD Revenues are subject to annual appropriation by the Crackerneck TDD prior to payment to the City.
+The

-The Other Appropriation Sources are all subject to annual appropriation by the City before application to debt service on the Bonds.
+Other Appropriation Sources are all subject to annual appropriation by the City before application to debt service on the Bonds.
 There can be no assurance that the State will annually appropriate the State TIF Revenues or that the Crackerneck TDD will annually appropriate the TDD Revenues for payment to the City.
 Likewise, there can be no assurance that the City will annually appropriate moneys from the Other Appropriation Sources to the payment of the Loan Payments with respect to debt service on the Bonds.